wesleytian/blog/content/2019/microsoft.md

 tags: ["work", "internship"]
 ---

-I'm only writing about this because of how bizzare my recruiting process was.
-This post describes it.
-(If you'd like to know what questions my interviewers asked me, please comment below.)
-Not only did I apply for an internship position and receive a full-time offer but when I flew to Seattle for the on-site, the interview got cancelled so I had to fly back again.
-If you want tips to help you get an internship or full-time offer at Microsoft or a similar company, see [How to Get an Internship at a Big 4](/2019/internship/).
+This post describes how bizzare my recruiting process was.
+(If you're interested about the actual details of the interview itself, please comment below.)
+I applied for an internship position and came out of the process with a a full-time offer.
+Additionally, I was flown out to Seattle twice for the same interview.

+If what you're looking for are tips to help you get an job at Microsoft or a similar company, see [How to Get an Internship at a Big 4](/2019/internship/).

 The entire process from my initial contact with a recruiter to me receiving an offer took over a year!
 Below is the entire timeline.